arnavm-codes/Tetris-Game/README.md

 ### How to score points
 - Each time down-key is pressed to move a falling block into place counts as 1 point.
 - If a full line is cleared, this rewards 100 points.
-- 2 lines cleared rewards 300 points.
+- If 2 lines cleared rewards 300 points.
-- 3 lines cleared rewards 500 points.
+- If 3 lines cleared rewards 500 points.
 ### Features
 - Blocks can be rotated using arrow keys.
 - Upcoming block can be viewed in preview window.